VectorWolf/MusicTheoryForProgrammers/README.md

 # What is an interval?

 The space between two played notes is called an interval.
 For example we already know that if two notes are 12 steps or semitones apart it's called an octave.
 The really interesting part about intervals is how they sound together.
 Frequencies with simple rations to each other usually sound nice together.
 But there are also other things to factor in.
 The distance to the base note for example.
 A somewhat bad sounding interval usually is way more bearable if played an octave higher.
 Also the so called overtones an instrument produces are a huge factor and can totally mess up the perceived consonance or dissonance of the intervals.

+This mechanic is excellently portrayed at https://imaginary.github.io/ScaleLab/ (Github repo at: https://github.com/IMAGINARY/ScaleLab)

 To take this further apart from the somewhat similar concpet of notes.
 The difference between intervals and notes is as subtle and yet important as the difference between the number 2 and the function +2.